mikeoleary/mikeoleary.github.io/_posts/2024-07-30-ftp-server-on-k8s-with-f5.md

 <hr style="border-color: gray">
 {:footnotes}
 *
+[^1]: There are more than 3 types of services in K8s, but understanding these 3 major types is key.
-[^1]: For this step, I typically deploy an ARM template from F5, like this one: https://github.com/F5Networks/f5-azure-arm-templates-v2/tree/main/examples/failover
+[^2]: For this step, I typically deploy an ARM template from F5, like this one: https://github.com/F5Networks/f5-azure-arm-templates-v2/tree/main/examples/failover
-[^2]: This is more complex than just installing an operator, and requires BIG-IP credentials.
-I won't go into the details here.
+[^3]: This is more complex than just installing an operator, and requires BIG-IP credentials.
+I won't go into the details here except to say that I deployed in NodePort mode.
-[^3]: NodePort is easiest in this case, because the BIG-IP can route to each of the nodes.
+[^4]: NodePort is easiest in this case, because the BIG-IP can route to each of the nodes.
 If your K8s cluster has routable pods, like many AKS/EKS/GKE deployments, then cluster mode is relatively easy also.
 If you must integrate with the CNI, routing to pods directly is more complex.
 With ARO it is possible, but requires you to set up UDR's in Azure so that routes to pods point to hosts.
 This is outside the scope of this article, but I'd be happy to walk you through it if you reach out.